Carbon reduction plan

 Where suitable Crown Commercial Service framework contracts are available, FCDO Services makes use of these to source products.

 FCDO Services is committed to making opportunities accessible to a wide range of suppliers, particularly small and medium enterprises.
+SME suppliers form 25% of the supply base.
+Procurement staff hold the CIPS Corporate Ethics certification.

 Information technology

-FCDO Services is guided by the improvement targets in Greening Government IT and Digital Services Strategy 2020-25.
+FCDO Services is guided by the improvement targets in the Greening Government IT and Digital Services Strategy 2020-25.

 Waste